We are Lingvist. Not Lingvist Free, not Lingvist Unlimited. Just Lingvist.

 Learners who signed up before today will remain on the freemium plan (20 new words a day, with access to 3000 words in total).
 Lingvist Free will be available until the end of February.
 After that, a subscription will be necessary to continue learning with Lingvist.

 For many people reading, the end of Lingvist Free is not big news.
 If you are a diligent learner, you already encounter a paywall with Lingvist – at 3000 words – and many learners are beyond that limit.
-We are making this limit stricter, from 3000 words to 14 days, but if you’ve already reached the limit, then there is no difference.
+We are making this limit stricter, from 3000 words to just a few days, but if you’ve already reached the limit, then there is no difference.

 We wrestled with how abruptly to make this change for our current learners enjoying Lingvist Free, and we settled on two months.
 Use these two months as even more motivation to tackle your language goal in the new year.
 Use them to hit the 3000-word mark and ignore this post (because there will have been no change for you).
 Or take advantage of the New Year’s sale we’ll run in a few days if you’d like.

 We know that we will lose some of you as a result of this change.
 We are very sorry about that.
 We hope that Lingvist has provided you value and helped you learn or improve the language(s) you aspire to learn.